MohamedEihab/EE2-ELABS-VERI/PART_1/Ex1/README.md

 We then compiled the designed, assigned the pins and programmed the FPGA.
 The device worked as expect, fliping the switches in binary produces a HEX number from 0-F.

 ###Timing Analyser & Resources
-We looked at the timing for the design, comparing 4 different models.
-"Slow 1100mV 0C Model", **COMPLETE THIS SHIT** As you can see blah blah
+We looked at the timing for the design, comparing different models.
+"Slow 1100mV 0C Model", "Slow 1100mV 85C Model".
+RR means time it takes for logic board to go from 1-1 on input and ouput, while EF (Fall Fall) is for 0-0.

+**ADD PICTURES HERE FOR TIMING DIAGRAMS**

+We know speed is important, as high latency limits how high your clock frequency can be.

+As you can see the 85C model has increased propgration delay through the board.
+This tell us two things:
+* Due to heating increasing resistance throughout the board means signals travel slower
+* Higher temperature has to be accounted for when picking clock speed

 The designed used very little resources at only 4 out of 32070 ALM and 11 out of 457 pins.